gruntwork-io/terraform-aws-utilities/README.md

 * [run-pex-as-resource](/modules/run-pex-as-resource): This module prepares a portable environment for running PEX files and runs them as an local-exec provisioner on a null_resource.
 PEX files are python executables that contain all the requirements necessary to run the script. **(This module requires Python)**
-* [enabled-aws-regions](/modules/enabled-aws-regions): This is a module that can be used to query AWS for all enabled AWS regions on the authenticated AWS account. **(This module requires Python)**

 The following modules were deprecated and removed:

-* [intermediate-variable](/modules/intermediate-variable): This module has been superseded by [terraform local values](https://www.terraform.io/docs/configuration/locals.html).
+* `intermediate-variable`: This module has been superseded by [terraform local values](https://www.terraform.io/docs/configuration/locals.html).
 To upgrade, switch usage of `intermediate-variable` with `locals`.
+* `enabled-aws-regions`: This module has been superseded by [terraform aws_regions data source](https://www.terraform.io/docs/providers/aws/d/regions.html).
+To upgrade, switch the module block with:

+    data "aws_regions" "enabled_regions" {}

+  Then, you can get the list of enabled regions using `data.aws_regions.enabled_regions.names`.

 Click on each module above to see its documentation.
 Head over to the [examples](/examples) folder for example usage.